wavebeem/wavebeem.com/src/blog/2024/expression-statements.md

 </aside>

-## Async makes the expression statement even tougher to deal with
+## Async functions make things even harder

-JS already already had confusing things like `array.sort()`, which both modifies the array (a _side effect_) and returns a value.
+JS already has confusing things like `array.sort()`, which both modifies the array (a _side effect_) and returns a value.
 With async functions not only are the side effects hard to discover, but the _completion_ of the function is easy to ignore as well.
 If you try to use the return value of a function, but it's actually a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), this usually isn't too bad to figure out.
-But if you're "throwing away" the result via an expression statement, it can be really hard to track down the rogue promise.
+But if you're "throwing away" the result via an expression statement, it can be really hard to track down the stray promise.

 ```js
 someAsyncFunction();